kruthikan174/Fortran-Memory-Analyzer/README.md

 Overview

-This project provides an automated way to extract and represent Fortran "COMMON" block information in a structured JSON format.
-It is designed to assist in the analysis and modernization of legacy Fortran applications where shared memory through "COMMON" blocks is widely used.
+This project provides an automated solution for extracting and representing Fortran "COMMON" block information in a structured JSON format.
+The framework is intended to support analysis and modernization of legacy Fortran applications that rely on shared memory through "COMMON" blocks.

-The project is divided into three independent modules:

-1. Collector – Extracts COMMON block information from Fortran source files.
-2. Validator – Checks extracted data for inconsistencies and potential issues.
-3. CLI & Reporting – Provides user interaction and report generation.

-This repository contains the implementation of the Collector Module.
+This repository contains the implementation of the Collector Module, which serves as the data generation layer for the complete system.

 ---

-Problem Statement
+Project Architecture

+Fortran Source File
+        │
+        ▼
+   FlangRunner
+        │
+        ▼
+ Symbol Dump Output
+        │
+        ▼
+ SymbolDumpParser
+        │
+        ▼
+ CommonBlock Objects
+        │
+        ▼
+  JSON Exporter
+        │
+        ▼
+   Output JSON

+---

+Objective

-Legacy Fortran applications often rely on "COMMON" blocks to share variables across multiple program units.
-As projects grow larger, manually identifying memory layouts, variable offsets, and shared data structures becomes difficult.
+Legacy Fortran programs frequently use "COMMON" blocks to share variables between program units.
+Understanding the layout of these blocks manually can be difficult, especially in large codebases.

-The objective of this module is to automatically identify COMMON blocks and generate machine-readable metadata that can be used for further validation and analysis.
+The goal of this project is to:

+- Identify all COMMON blocks in a Fortran source file
+- Extract variable information from each block
+- Determine memory layout details
+- Generate a structured JSON representation
+- Provide metadata for validation and reporting modules

 ---